P5 Modular Summary Term 6

 This term, in PE children will be exploring movements and actions through games, developing planning and sequencing skills.

-All children will continue to experience regular, daily visits to the MUGA when they can practice co-ordination and balancing skills through using bikes and scooters.
+All children will continue to experience regular, daily visits to outside play areas the when they can practice co-ordination and balancing skills through using bikes and scooters.

 |Expressive Arts and Design|

 Art & DT – This term children will be exploring and developing skills such as using simple tools and their hands to new materials and tactile experiences and to which will in turn support children to develop their hand function motor skills, for example, gripping, squishing, mixing and pinching.

-At home your child may enjoy using playdough to practice skills such as rolling and cutting.
-Making collage pictures are another firm favourite with all our children, and relate the picture to a spring time theme of spring time flowers and animals.
+At home your child may enjoy using playdough to practice skills such as rolling and cutting or using chalks outside to mark make.
 Some children will be learning to colour in simple pictures.

 |Understanding The World|

 All children will be developing their ability to explore and investigate new materials and tactile experiences using their senses.
-This term we will be exploring the growing flowers and vegetables.
+This term we will be exploring water.

 All children will use programs which encourage children to develop computing skills such as drag and drop and cause and effect skills.
-We use interactive whiteboard games to reinforce learning as well as to develop memory and sequencing skills.
+We use interactive whiteboard and i-pads to reinforce learning as well as to develop memory and sequencing skills.

 Please do not hesitate to contact me if you would like a list of useful educational apps.